akashkumar28-cloud/wine_market_analysis/README.md

   Austria is the strongest high-volume country, while several premium wine regions achieve exceptionally high ratings.
 Among countries with a meaningful number of   wines in the dataset, Austria has the highest average rating at approximately 90.10, followed by Germany at 89.85, Canada at 89.37, and Hungary at 89.19.

+ ## Which wine varieties offer the best value for money?

+ Using the same Value Score concept
+Value Score = Average Rating ÷ Average Price
+Among varieties with at least 100 wines, Torrontés, Viura, Verdejo, Bonarda, and Portuguese White provide the strongest quality-to-price value.
+Torrontés has the highest Value Score (6.14), while Portuguese White and Pinot Grigio provide particularly reliable value signals because they are supported by more than 1,000 wines each.

    ## Which wines appear overpriced or underpriced based on their price and rating?

    Yes.
 The analysis identifies both potential overpriced and underpriced wines.
 Using the median price of $25 and median rating of 88 points as benchmarks,          11,790 wines are classified as potentially overpriced, while 12,760 are identified as potentially underpriced/high-value opportunities.
 This highlights            meaningful pricing inefficiencies within the market.